 Most people know that Twitter is a microblogging network of real-time posts that are limited to 140 characters or less, but few people understand how they might benefit from Twitter.
 The truth is Twitter is used by many people for many different things.
 So what is Twitter, and why should you care?

-Watch the video To get a better idea of what Twitter is all about.
+Watch this video to get a better idea of what Twitter is all about.

-Since launching in 2006, Twitter has seen incredible growth as more people discover its usefulness.
-According to a survey from the Pew Research Center’s Internet & American Life Project, 15% of people online use Twitter (up from 8% in 2010), and that percentage grows to 35% among online adults ages 18-29.
+Since launching in 2006, Twitter has seen incredible growth as more people have discovered its usefulness.
+According to a survey from the Pew Research Center’s Internet & American Life Project, 19% of online adults use Twitter (up from 8% in 2010), and that percentage grows to 35% among online adults ages 18-29.
 There are always new people joining Twitter, so there's always a lot of interesting discussion to follow.

 - Follow Your Interests.
 Discover Your World.
 Twitter.
 (Mar 2011)